HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 ##### Representing Acceptance Criteria (Numeric NMT)

 The Not More Than (NMT) is used when the minimum limit includes the limit value as acceptable.
-In this example, NMT 450 ppm at time of release, the phrase , "at time of release" is not inclueded in the target.
-The information is caputured in the Aceptacnce Criteria Usage as the coded value "Release".
+In this example, NMT 450 ppm at time of release, the phrase , “at time of release” is not included in the target.
+That information is captured in the Acceptance Criteria Usage as the coded value “Release”.

             <detailQuantity>
                 <extension url="http://hl7.org/fhir/us/pq-cmc/StructureDefinition/pq-interpretation-code-extension">